Reading Time: 6 minutes

 The Tomac winery and its seven-hectare vineyard plot are located in the small wine-growing region of Plešivica, a 30-minute drive southwest of Zagreb.
 It is often referred to as one of the—if not the most—refined sparkling wine producers in Croatia.
 The Tomac family has been making wine for over 200 years.
 Today, Tomislav Tomac, together with his wife and father, are holding the fort.
 This humble family winery is attached to Tomislav’s home on the slopes of the Plešivica hills.

-The Plešivica wine region is a stone’s throw from the capital city of Croatia and near the Slovenian border.
-There are about 30 small producers in the area crafting delicious whites, sparklers, and Pinot Noir.
-The vineyards lie on hills between 200 and 600 meters in elevation and the area experiences a true continental climate.
-This region has a long history of winemaking and is regarded as the best area in Croatia for sparkling wine and Pinot Noir.
+The Plešivica wine region is a stone’s throw from the capital city of Croatia and near Slovenia’s border.
+There are about 30 small producers in the area crafting delicious sparklers, whites, and Pinot Noir.
+The vineyards lie on hills between 200 and 600 meters in elevation, and the area experiences a true continental climate.
+This region has a long history of winemaking and is regarded as the best area in Croatia for making sparkling wine and Pinot Noir.
 Unfortunately, visitors would often skip this wine region as they head down the highway out of Zagreb and towards the coast, missing a major tenet of the Croatian wine scene.

 For many reasons than one, Plešivica in Croatia is a great place to cultivate Pinot Noir and Chardonnay.
 Check out this preview clip of our upcoming episode to find out more. 🍷Remember to follow us on Facebook (Exotic Wine Travel) and YouTube.com/c/exoticwinetravel to catch the upcoming full episode!🍾